-As the IT accounting process becomes now more mature. it brings together expense information from a range of sources within the organization to capture the actual benefits and costs of a given IT service.
+As the IT accounting process becomes more mature.
+It brings together expense information from a range of sources within the organization to capture the actual benefits and costs of a given IT service.

-Types of accounting methods may include as following:
+Types of accounting methods may include the following:

 - Direct Cost vs Indirect Cost

 - Capital Cost (CAPEX) vs Operational Cost (OPEX)

 - Cost Elements (e.g. PC, Local Service within the cost type hardware)